allegheny-computer-science-310-s2020/class_activities/exam_practice/exam1_practice.md

 Assume we are using `hog.detectMultiScale` function of OpenCV.

-1. What is hog?
+1. What is `hog`?
 How is it used in computer vision learning?

-2. One of the parameters of the detectMultiScale function is `winStride`.
+2. One of the parameters of the `detectMultiScale` function is `winStride`.
 What does this parameter represent?
 Comment on the effect of the value of this parameter on the performance of the learning task.

 ### Question 8